Bill Schultz (producer)

-Bill Schultz is an animation producer.
-He was born in New York City and grew up in River Forest, a suburb near Chicago, Illinois, moving to Los Angeles after graduating from the University of Illinois Champaign - Urbana Campus.
+Bill Schultz (born June 11, 1960) is an American animation producer.
+He was born in New York City and grew up in River Forest, a suburb near Chicago, Illinois, moving to Los Angeles after graduating from the University of Illinois Champaign – Urbana Campus.
 He has worked on television shows such as Jim Henson's Muppet Babies, The Transformers, and produced others, notably The Simpsons and King of the Hill and now the founder and CEO of Home Plate Entertainment.
 Schultz started Home Plate Entertainment in 2010, after stepping down from his 12-year partnership with Splash Entertainment.